ghost-goblin/CySA/part2.md

 ## Cloud access security broker (CASB)
 + Provide an additonal protection layer for accessing cloud-based applications
    + API-based CASB
-   + Inline CASB solutions require either the **network configuration** or the use of a **software agent** to intercept requestd from the users to the cloud provider to monitor and enforce policies
+   + Inline CASB solutions require either the **network configuration** or the use of a **software agent** to intercept requests from the users to the cloud provider to monitor and enforce policies
 ## Honeypot
 ## Monitoring and logging